TheEvilAmy/TheEvilAmy/README.md

 ---

 **Hello!
 I'm Amyy and yes Amy with 2 y's.
-I like to code lua, JavaScript and I'm learning how to code Python.**
+I like to code lua and JavaScript.
+I'm learning how to code Python.**

 ---